alantech/alan/anycloud/docs/how-to/multi.md

 ?
 Pick Credentials to use ›
 ❯ mystartup-aws
   Create new Credentials
 ?
+Do you want to choose a specific region for this Deploy Config? › y ?
 Region name › us-west-1
 ?
+Do you want to select which virtual machine type to use for this Deploy Config? › y ?
 Virtual Machine Type › t2.medium
-Do you want to add another region to this Deploy Config? y ?
+?
+Do you want to add another region or cloud provider to this Deploy Config? y ?
 Pick Credentials to use ›
 ❯ mystartup-aws
   Create new Credentials